GoogleCloudPlatform/gcs-fuse-csi-driver/docs/development.md

 ```

 ## Test

 Refer to [Test](../test/README.md) documentation.

+## Update go modules

+Follow the following steps to update go modules:

+1. Open the [go.mod](../go.mod) file in Visual Studio Code.
+2. Click "Check for upgrades" above the first `require` block.
+3. Hover over the module with available upgrade.
+Click "Quick Fix" to apply the upgrade.
+4. If you upgraded any `k8s.io` modules, make sure the version is also updated in the `replace` block.
+You need to do this step because [lack of semantic versioning](https://github.com/kubernetes/kubernetes/issues/72638) prevents `go mod` from finding newer releases.
+5. Run `go mod tidy` to ensure that the listed dependencies are really still needed.
+6. Run `go mod vendor` to update vendor directory.
+7. Resolve any issues that may be introduced by the new modules.

 ## Troubleshooting
 Run the following queries on GCP Logs Explorer to check logs.